lunar-natalie/bullet-hell/README.md

 build/bullet-hell
 ```

-## Debugging from the development environmennt
+## Debugging from the development environment
 ### Requirements
 * [GDB][www-gdb]